neoforged/Documentation/docs/concepts/registries.md

 ## Methods for Registering

 NeoForge offers two ways to register objects: the `DeferredRegister` class, and the `RegisterEvent`.
-Note that the former is a wrapper around the latter, and is thus recommended in order to prevent mistakes.
+Note that the former is a wrapper around the latter, and is recommended in order to prevent mistakes.

 ### `DeferredRegister`